shekinahmanyi/bus-pass-management-system/README.md

 Install Xaamp or Waamp server.
 Import the database.
 Establish the connection between the database and run.
-Also get the password to login from the folder.
+Also get the password to login from the folder to enter into the admin's dashboard..